korlibs-archive/korio/README.md

 readU8, readU16_le, readU32_le, readS16_le, readS32_le, readS64_le, readF32_le, readF64_le, readU16_be, readU32_be, readS16_be, readS32_be, readS64_be, readF32_be, readF64_be, readAvailable
 writeBytes, write8, write16_le, write32_le, write64_le, writeF32_le, writeF64_le, write16_be, write32_be, write64_be, writeF32_be, writeF64_be
 ```

+### AsyncClient + AsyncServer

+Korio includes a TCP client (implementing AsyncStream) and a TCP server with a lazy asynchronous connection iterator.

 ### VFS